natmark/ProcessingKit/README.md

 ----------------

 # ProcessingKit
-ProcessingKit is a Visual Designing library for iOS.
+ProcessingKit is a Visual Designing library for iOS & OSX.
 ProcessingKit written in Swift🐧 and you can write like [processing](https://github.com/processing/processing).

 ## Demo